lulibrary/preservation/README.md

 ### Transfer
-Create a transfer using Pure Research Information System as a data source.
+Create a transfer using the Pure Research Information System as a data source.

 ```ruby
 transfer = Preservation::Transfer::Pure.new base_url:   ENV['PURE_BASE_URL'],